BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **SPECIAL RULES**

-Onwards, Men of Esgaroth — *Seeing their leaders fighting for the defence of their city is enough to spur the survivors of Lake-town on to fight for their homes.*
+Onwards, Men of Esgaroth â€” *Seeing their leaders fighting for the defence of their city is enough to spur the survivors of Lake-town on to fight for their homes.*
  Lake-town Militia that are within 3" of a friendly Lake-town Hero model who is in combat do not need to take Courage tests for being Broken.